-Animal manure has been used in vegetables gardens for centuries.
-It adds nutrients and organic matter to the soil and aids in the development of a healthy, living soil.
-But lately there have been several health scares linking the use of manure as a fertilizer to breakouts of E. coli (Escherichia coli).
-Is it too risky to add manure to the vegetable garden?
+Animal manure has been used in vegetable gardens for centuries.
+It adds nutrients and organic matter, aiding in the development of healthy, living soil.
+However, there have been many health scares linking the use of manure as a fertilizer to breakouts of E. coli (Escherichia coli), which may make you wonder: Is it safe to add manure to a vegetable garden?

 Tips for Avoiding Contamination by Manure

-- Don't use fresh manure.
-This is good advise, even without the risk of contamination, the fresher the manure, the more chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
-If the manure is from a plant eating animal, it is probably also full of weed seeds, which will not be inhibited from sprouting.
+Aside from contamination risk, the fresher the manure, the more of a chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
+If the manure is from a plant-eating animal, it is probably also full of weed seeds, which will not be inhibited from sprouting.

 If you still want to make use of fresh manure, don't apply it after your garden has been planted.
 The U.S. Department of Agriculture recommends an application window of 120 days prior to harvesting and eating any vegetable where the edible part comes in contact with the ground.
-That includes anything grown below the ground (beets, carrots, potatoes, radishes...) as well as anything sitting on the ground, like lettuce, spinach, and even vining crops like cucumbers and squash.
-You can apply fresh manure up to 90 days for vegetables that are far enough away from the soil that nothing will splash up on them, but err on the side of caution.
+That includes anything grown below the ground (beets, carrots, potatoes, radishes, etc.) as well as anything sitting on the ground, like lettuce, spinach, and even vining crops like cucumbers and squash.
+You can apply fresh manure up to 90 days prior to harvest for vegetables that are far enough away from the soil that nothing will splash up on them, but err on the side of caution.

-- Instead of using manure as a fertilizer, use it as a soil conditioner.
-Add fresh manure in the fall, for spring planting.
+Instead of using manure as a fertilizer, use it as a soil conditioner.
+Add fresh manure in the fall for spring planting.
 It will have time to work into the soil and compost.
-Wait until all vegetables have been harvested, before adding.
+Wait until all vegetables have been harvested before adding it to the soil.

-- If you have been susceptible to foodborne illness in the past, avoid eating any uncooked vegetables fertilized with manure.
-Children, pregnant women, people with weakened immune systems and people with chronic diseases should also avoid eating them.
+If you have been susceptible to foodborne illness in the past, avoid eating any uncooked vegetables fertilized with manure.
+Children, pregnant women, people with weakened immune systems, and those with chronic diseases should also avoid eating these vegetables.